-Proper follow-up helps us evaluate safety and effectiveness, and improve our clinical protocols based on observed outcomes.
+Proper follow-up enables us to evaluate safety and effectiveness, and improve our clinical protocols based on observed outcomes.
 Therefore, one of our medical staff will contact you regularly to monitor your progress.
-You will be contacted after 1 month, 3 months, 4 months, and 1 year.
+We will contact you after 1 month, 3 months, 6 months, and 1 year.

-Of course there are.
-A number of our rheumatoid arthritis subjects have volunteered to speak with prospective subjects after clinical investigation approval.
+Yes you may.
+Several people have volunteered to speak you once you’ve been approved for investigational treatment.
 Your international coordinator will be happy to put you in touch with them at the appropriate time.

 You may also view rheumatoid arthritis news, stories and videos.
 Please take a look!

-How can I contact the Stem Cell Insititue?
+How can I contact the Stem Cell Institute?